iterative/dvc.org/content/docs/studio/user-guide/billing-and-payment.md

 # Billing and Payment

-Studio is free for individuals and small teams (up to 2 members).
+Studio is free for individuals and teams with up to 2 members.
 The Free plan is designed for teams just starting out with collaboration: you can invite one other team member and import as many repositories as you want.
 For more advanced collaboration functionality, you can sign up for the Team or Enterprise plans.
 These are paid plans, and in this section you will learn how to manage billing